How to Handle Angry Customer Calls in a Call Center?

 In addition to loyalty, angry customers can be a risk for your company in terms of reputation.
 If an angry caller is not satisfied, their first step will be to leave a bad review or complain vociferously about social media.

-So, knowing how to handle this type of situation properly is crucial as it leads to great customer satisfaction followed by more productivity and overall better results.
+So, knowing how to handle this type of situation properly is crucial as it prevents from losing customers, leads to great customer satisfaction followed by more productivity and overall better results.

 But before knowing how to handle angry customer service calls you must understand.